 Notice is not required in certain circumstances, for example if entry is authorised by an agreement between the landowner and mining company.

-The Mediation Code (link opens new window) applies to a dispute between a farmer and one or more mining operators in relation to access to land used by the farmer for the purpose of primary production.
+Mediation may be used to help resolve a dispute between a farmer and one or more mining operators in relation to access to land used by the farmer for the purpose of primary production.

-Whilst access to a mediation process is not strictly a right under the Mining Act 1971 (SA) (or does it take the place of the objection to entry) affected landowners may still wish to utilise a dispute resolution process.
+Whilst access to a mediation process is not strictly a right under the Mining Act 1971 (SA) (and does not take the place of the objection to entry), affected landowners may still wish to use a dispute resolution process.

 Other landowner rights include:

-The Landowner Information Service (link opens new window) commenced in July 2020, which is a free, independent information service for South Australian landowners on matters related to exploration, extractive minerals (including quarrying) and mining regulatory practices.
+The Landowner Information Service commenced in July 2020.
+It is a free, independent information service for South Australian landowners on matters related to exploration, extractive minerals (including quarrying) and mining regulatory practices.
 The service can explain your options, rights and responsibilities.
-The service does not however provide legal, commercial, compensatory, or financial advice.
+The service does not provide legal, commercial, compensatory, or financial advice.